-And if you’ve been reading the other articles in this series Why Your Blood Sugar Matters SO Much and How to Know if You Have Blood Sugar + Insulin Issues, you’re also aware of just how important it is to take care of this area of your health.
+And if you’ve been reading the other articles in this series (Why Your Blood Sugar Matters SO Much, How to Know if You Have Blood Sugar + Insulin Issues, and How Low Blood Sugar Causes Insulin Resistance), then you’re also aware of just how important it is to take care of this area of your health.

 Remember, happy insulin serves as the foundation for hormonal balance AND overall health!